ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 The transaction command suite provides all of the utilities required to sign multisig transactions.

-### commit
+### Transaction commit

-Commit a transaction by submitting it to the p-chain.
+The `transaction commit` command commits a transaction by submitting it to the p-chain.

 **Usage:**